 To support professional development, the production of new work and engagement with new audiences.
 This program is open monthly, all year round, on a rolling basis to the extent of available funds.
-Applications open on the first Monday of each month and close on the last Friday of the month.
+Applications open on the first business day of each month and close on the last Friday of each month.
 Assistance of up to \$2,000.
 Quotes are required.